a-alomairah/py-code/README.md

 # py-code
 Random Python code
-This repo will have simple pyhton programs i coded while i'm bored
+This repo will have simple pyhton programs i coded for personal use , assignments, etc.